Variants of SARS-CoV-2: Cluster 5

 In early November 2020, Cluster 5, also referred to as ΔFVI-spike by the Danish State Serum Institute (SSI), was discovered in Northern Jutland, Denmark.
 It is believed to have been spread from minks to humans via mink farms.
 On 4 November 2020, it was announced that the mink population in Denmark would be culled to prevent the possible spread of this mutation and reduce the risk of new mutations happening.
 A lockdown and travel restrictions were introduced in seven municipalities of Northern Jutland to prevent the mutation from spreading, which could compromise national or international responses to the COVID-19 pandemic.
 By 5 November 2020, some 214 mink-related human cases had been detected.

 The WHO stated that cluster 5 had a "moderately decreased sensitivity to neutralising antibodies".
 SSI warned that the mutation could reduce the effect of COVID-19 vaccines under development, although it was unlikely to render them useless.
 Following the lockdown and mass-testing, SSI announced on 19 November 2020 that cluster 5 in all probability had become extinct.
-As of 1 February 2021, authors to a peer-reviewed paper, all of whom were from the SSI, assessed that cluster 5 was not in circulation in the human population.
+By 1 February 2021, authors of a peer-reviewed paper, all of whom were from the SSI, assessed that cluster 5 was not in circulation in the human population.

+Vaccines

+During the COVID-19 pandemic, a variety of vaccines was developed.
+The vaccines were rolled out for administering to a broad range of recipients, typically beginning with the most vulnerable demographic groups.